 Click here to find out more about commercial leases

 6. Don’t take risks with health and safety

 By law, all businesses need to assess potential risks in the workplace – health and safety fines can be hefty and can cripple your business.
 Only firms with fewer than five people are not required to come up with a written statement.
 Your statement should address the following issues: what to do in the event of a fire and the procedure for reporting and dealing with accidents.

-If you have created a new product or service, do a patent search and a trade mark search to avoid possible conflict with an existing product or patent.
-Having to rename or relaunch your product will not enhance your reputation.
+But if you have created a new product or service, then intellectual property becomes much, much more important.
 If you do decide you need some intellectual property advice – this is a particular complex area and is one where you definitely need a specialist – so make sure you appoint specialist IP Solicitors.

 The way you word a contract of employment is also important – it needs to be as clear and easy to understand as possible.
 Keep the sentences short and to the point – no employer is expected to be an expert in employment law.
 Don’t take chances – if in doubt get good advice from specialist employment solicitors.